ryanoh671/breweries-reviews/README.md

 # ⏩ Next Steps

 - Add ability to like images/reviews
-- Add ability to add address and map to the brewery
+- Add ability to add a verified full address and be able to map to the brewery
+- Add additional CSS